sirisha0707/coding-standards/README.md

 As a developer we should follow coding standards to make code homogeneous, easy to read and maintain.

 ### General Conventions
-- The closing ``` ?> ``` tag must be omitted from files containing only PHP code.
+- The closing ``` ?> ``` tag must be omitted from files containing only PHP code
+- Class file should not cross more than 350 lines & a method should not be more than 80 lines
+- Break the line into multiple lines it is causing a horizontal scroll bar
+- Try to break the logic into smaller functions, which can be reused later
+- There **must not** be trailing whitespace at the end of lines
 - All PHP files must end with one blank line
-- Class file should not cross more than 350 lines & a method should not be more than 80 lines
-- Break the line into multiple lines it is causing a horizontal scroll bar.
-- Try to break the logic into smaller functions, which can be reused later.
-- There **must not** be trailing whitespace at the end of lines.
-- ```try-catch``` should be used for the code causing exceptions.
+- ```try-catch``` should be used for the code causing exceptions
 - There should not be empty ```Catch``` block, all exceptions **must** be handled.